jasonujmaalvis/magento-boilerplate/README.md

 Note: They can be added back in if you need them by simply removing the line of code from local.xml.

 <h3>Removes unnecessary JS files that are rarely used</h3>
-Magento by default bundles a handful of JS files that are rarely used and only causes bloat/performance issues, so I removed them from within local.xml.
+Magento by default bundles a handful of JS files that are rarely used and only causes bloat/performance issues, so I removed them from within local.xml.<br />
 Note: They can be added back in if you need them by simply removing the line of code from local.xml.

 <h3>Includes jQuery in no conflict mode</h3>